AdobeDocs/experience-manager-cloud-service.en/help/assets/configure-aem-assets-with-brand-portal.md

     >By default, one distribution agent is created for a Brand Portal tenant.
     >

-1. The distribution agent page opens.
-By default, the **[!UICONTROL Status]** tab opens which populates the distribution queues.
+1. In the distribution agent page, you can see the distribution queues under the **[!UICONTROL Status]** tab.

    A distribution agent contains two queues:
    * **processing-queue**: for the distribution of assets to Brand Portal.